techtimo/Spotmap/readme.txt

 With a shortcode you can add an embedded map to your post or page.
 By default it will show all positions ever sent.
 If needed the map can show a subset of the data. i.e. the last weekend getaway.

-Next planned features:
+Next planned features (Not necessarily in right order):
+- grouping of points
+- support of other tracking devices (Garmin InReach, ...)
 - Translatable version of the plugin
-- Full support of the Spotmap block for Gutenberg.
+- Full support of the Spotmap block for Gutenberg
+- delete/move points from the Dashboard
+- export to gpx files

 If you feel like this plugin is missing importants part, let me know.
 Maybe I have some free time to change it. 😉